 To identify and prioritize transportation projects and programs that are consistent with regional goals.
-To maintain a long-range multimodal Metropolitan Transportation Plan (MTP) and short-range Transportation Improvement Program (TIP) of projects.
-To ensure projects identified in the MTP and TIP are informed by the Congestion Management Process (CMP) and by regional plans that provide additional focus on bicycling, walking, transit, freight and corridor planning.
+To maintain a long-range multimodal Metropolitan Transportation Plan (MTP).
+To ensure projects identified in the MTP are informed by the Congestion Management Process (CMP) and by regional plans that provide additional focus on bicycling, walking, transit, freight and corridor planning.